scholarslab/praxis/tutorials/bash/index.md

 Type <code>ls</code> - the directory should be gone.
 Here, the "-rf" flag is similar to the "-r" flag that we used with "cp" - it stands for "remove files".
 In other words, wipe out everythin in sight.

-To give a sense of how dangerous <code>rm</code> can be, consider this - the command <code>rm -rf /</code> will delete the entire file structure on the hard drive.
-That's because unix interprets the "/" as meaning the highest-level directory on the system.
-So, the command goes through all of the files on your computer and drops all of them.
-Bad times.

 ## <code>tar</code>